WebOfTrustInfo/rwot2-id2020/draft-documents/protecting-digital-identities-in-developing-countries.md

 Large parts of Sub-Saharan Africa and other frontier markets are characterized by immature or dysfunctional national governance.
 Physical infrastructure is crumbling and public services are substandard or non-existent.
 In many places predatory and corrupt public officials abuse their authority and augment their salaries by extracting payments from the public.

-Political power and discourse are frequently apporptioned on ethnic and tribal lines, rather than by ideology.
+Political power and discourse are frequently apportioned on ethnic and tribal lines, rather than by ideology.
 This perpetuates divisive identity-driven grievance politics, clan-based thinking and short-termist behaviour to fund patronage networks.

-Despite this, mobile phone ownership and coverage is widespread.
-Well-developed telecom and internet penetration sits alongside the decaying commons.
+"Despite this, mobile phone ownership and coverage is widespread.
+Well-developed telecom and internet penetration sits alongside erratic public services and transport networks.

 **Persona**